The extent of your own contribution is being expressed with the term "Loan-to-Value Percentage (LTV)":

 Moreover we also noticed that interest rates hardly changed over the last 5 years, and on the contrary even decreased a little.

 We also noticed that financial institutions are not free to change the interest rate but have to follow a certain mechanism, laid down by the law.
-The adaptation of such interest rates is joint to the linear debentures of the state at 1 or 3 years (the so-called index).
-It is very simple: if the index falls with one percent, your interest rate will do the same and vice versa.

 In brief, it is certainly worth while to weigh the pros and cons but a fixed-rate mortgage loan is, given the present historical low interest rates, certainly an excellent choice.